rl1987/trickster.dev/tricksterblog/content/post/strategies-and-patterns-of-gray-hat-social-media-automation.md

 One approach is automating against platform APIs.
 To some extend this can be possible through public APIs described on the developer portal documentation (this was how [Howitzer](https://howitzer.co/) worked originally), but primarily we would need to pretend to be a mobile app or frontend JavaScript code of social media platfrom and reproduce private API calls.
-This may require some reverse engineering with tools like mitmproxy and perhaps even reverse engineering binaries of mobile apps if API security techniques such as request signing with HMAC is used.
+This may require reverse engineering API calls with tools like mitmproxy and perhaps even reverse engineering binaries of mobile apps if API security techniques such as request signing with HMAC is used.
 We may need to deal with complex API flows, such as Instagram [using](https://stackoverflow.com/questions/62436766/cant-login-to-instagram-using-requests) AES256 in GCM mode to encrypt the password during login.